ansible-collections/cloud.common/README_ansible_turbo.module.rst

 ====

 In this demo, we run one playbook that do several ``os_keypair`` calls.
-The first time, we run the regular Ansible module.
+For the first time, we run the regular Ansible module.
 The second time, we run the same playbook, but with the modified version.